foggy75/pywebsitechanges/README.md

 The `folder` specifies where to store all the data and puppeteer information.

 The `css` will take a CSS query for a specific element you want to view.
-Otherwise it will capture the whole page.
+If omitted, it will capture the whole page.
+Puppeteer allows to use either [css selectors](https://www.w3schools.com/cssref/css_selectors.asp) or xpath syntax.

 To be alerted you will need to set `to` (the email to alert), `smtpemail` (the email sign-in for the SMTP), and `smtppass` (the password for the SMTP).
 You can easily setup a Gmail account to be used as an SMTP provider.